-Our Board has been actively engaged in overseeing the execution of the Company's four near-term strategic initiatives for unlocking shareholder value.
-As mentioned above, these near-term priorities include: (1) realizing corporate synergies from the FelCor merger; (2) optimizing the portfolio through the sale of non-core FelCor hotels and the opportunistic sale of RLJ legacy hotels; (3) improving our cost of capital and deleveraging our balance sheet; and (4) reinvesting strategically in our assets to drive additional market share and future growth through select renovations and brand conversions.
-Our Board's valuable insight and guidance with management on the execution of these strategic initiatives has facilitated the Company's successful sale of two non-core assets-the Fairmont Copley Plaza and the Sheraton Philadelphia-at significantly accretive valuations.
-The Board and management also facilitated the Company's negotiation of loan amendments to improve the Company's maturity profile, feature new favorable pricing, strengthen the balance sheet and reduce the Company's cost of capital.
+Our Board has been actively engaged in overseeing the execution of the Company's near-term strategic initiatives for unlocking shareholder value.
+These near-term priorities include: (1) optimizing the Company's portfolio through the sale of the three remaining non-core FelCor hotels and the opportunistic sale of RLJ legacy hotels; (2) realizing ongoing operational synergies from the FelCor merger and harvesting embedded value in the Company's portfolio; (3) investing capital in the Company's core assets and attractive growth markets to drive additional market share and growth through select renovations and brand conversions; and (4) maintaining a low-levered and flexible balance sheet with a strong liquidity position.
 The Board will continue to oversee and support actions to enhance value for all shareholders and be deeply engaged in the Company's strategic direction and future.